Italians in the United States before 1880: Early settlement

 The first Italian to be registered as residing in the area corresponding to the current U.S. was Pietro Cesare Alberti, commonly regarded as the first Italian American, a Venetian seaman who, in 1635, settled in the Dutch colony of New Amsterdam, what would eventually become New York City.
-Pietro Alberti was born on the island of Lido at Malamocco in 1608 at the height of Venice's commercial power. hese troops carried with them a particularly virulent strain of bubonic plague.
+Pietro Alberti was born on the island of Lido at Malamocco in 1608 at the height of Venice's commercial power.
+During the Thirty Years' War troops from the Netherlands were stationed in Malamocco, a small hamlet on the island of the Lido of Venice.
+These troops carried with them a particularly virulent strain of bubonic plague.
 The plague spread rapidly, killing 46,000 of the city's 140,000 residents.
 The immense decline in Venice's population led to a similar decline in its commercial power.
-During the Thirty Years' War troops from the Netherlands were stationed in Malamocco, a small hamlet on the island of the Lido of Venice.
 Because the Albertis' power was derived from the success of Venetian traders, Pietro decided at the age of 27 to seek a new life in the New World.

 Alberti was the first of millions of Italian Americans who would later form part of American culture.
 A small stone in New York City's Battery Park, near the bronze statue of Giovanni da Verrazzano, commemorates Pietro Alberti's arrival and declares June 2 to be "Alberti Day".
 Over the centuries, the family name Alberti had variations in spelling like Albertis, Alburtus, Alburtis and Burtis.
 Indeed, nearly every American bearing the surnames Burtis and Alburtis can trace their ancestry back to Peter Caesar Alberti.